See [Mac95].

 Multiplicity of

 Multiplicity of in , denoted as , is the number of parts equaling .
-For the partitions above non-zero multiplicities are
+For the partitions of 4 non-zero multiplicities are

 [lam.to_exp_dict() for lam in Partitions(4).list()]